ryanore/tweet-typeahead/README.md

 -  ✅The typeahead should display suggestions for the appropriate mention when updating a message that contains multiple screen names
      - ex: “Composing a message for @Twitter from @SproutSocial”

-- The user can update both @Twitter and @SproutSocial Screen name suggestions should display in a list.
+- ✅The user can update both @Twitter and @SproutSocial Screen name suggestions should display in a list.
 When a user selects a suggested screen name, either by clicking or using a keyboard shortcut, it should replace the screen name in the typeahead.
      - ex: typing @sproutso then clicking on the suggested screen name @sproutsocial should replace the mention the user was typing with the suggested screen name